 It is a a great experience to listen to Opera music and enjoy this super expressing and emotional art.
-If you are looking for some of the best opera songs of all time, prepare yourself for a nice journey here discovering 12 of the most beautiful, most popular opera songs (opera arias).
+If you are looking for some of the best opera songs of all time, prepare yourself for a nice journey here discovering 20 of the most beautiful, most popular opera songs (opera arias).

-Here are 12 arias of the most beautiful opera songs.
+Here are 12 arias of the greatest opera songs.
 Enjoy the wonderful sounds of some of the world’s greatest singers singing melodies from the world’s most famous operas with a great passion.

 You can watch videos of all these top opera songs here.
 You can read the description of each opera song here to know the composer and other interesting facts about it.

 1. O Mio Babbino Caro

-Let’s start our list of best opera songs by this delicious song.
+Let’s start our list of the greatest opera songs by this delicious song.
 “O mio babbino caro” (“Oh my dear papa”) aria from opera “Gianni Schicchi” by Puccini, it is the ultimate song when Daddy doesn’t approve of your boyfriend.
-It was designed for lady kiki character to express her love even her father gets in the way.
+It was designed for the lady character, Lauretta, to express her love even her father gets in the way.

 2. La donna è mobile